apluslms/grading-base/README.md

 * `pre [-c class] CMD...`

-    Wraps the stdout of the command into &lt;pre&gt; HTML element and escapes any HTML inside.
-Can be chained, e.g.
+    Wraps the stdout of the command into `<pre>` HTML element and escapes any HTML inside.
-    `capture pre ./my_assessment_code.sh arg1 arg2`
+    Can be chained, e.g. `capture pre ./my_assessment_code.sh arg1 arg2`

     Option `-c` can be used to set HTML class for the element.